What is the Underground Railroad?

 How did it get its name?

-The legend is that in 1831, a freedom seeker (escaped slave) named Tice Davids ran away from a Kentucky plantation.
+The legend is that in 1831, a Freedom Seeker named Tice Davids ran away from a Kentucky plantation.
 His master followed him but lost track him with Tice dived into the Ohio River and swam across to Ripley, Ohio.
-Returning home empty handed, Tice’s owner told everyone that his slave “must have disappeared on an underground road.”
+Returning home empty handed, Tice’s owner told everyone that his enslaved person “must have disappeared on an underground road.”

 Steam railroads were a new and exciting way to travel in the 1830s, so historians believe that’s how the term Underground Railroad came into use.
-This terminology extended to those who helped freedom seekers, including “station agents” for those who provided shelter in their homes or businesses, and “conductors” for those brave men and women who helped transport fleeing slaves.
+This terminology extended to those who helped freedom seekers, including “station agents” for those who provided shelter in their homes or businesses, and “conductors” for those brave men and women who helped transport these brave individuals to freedom.

 During the antebellum period, the Jordan House was a stop on the Underground Railroad, and Jordan was regarded as the “Chief Conductor” for Polk County.